mpodvin/Smart-Pointer/README.md

 # Smart-Pointer
-Smart Pointer with Reference counting (small memory consumption penalty)
+Smart Pointer with reference counting...

 You can write this :